mkibabu/tutorials/Notes.md

 database.
 Then if `searchString` is not blank, the query is modified to filter on the value of the search string.
 The query, while defined, has still not been run.

-LINQ query executio is deferred until its realized value is actually iterated over or the `ToList` method is called.
+LINQ query execution is deferred until its realized value is actually iterated over or the `ToList` method is called.
 Note that the `Contains` method is run on the database, not the c# code above; it maps to SQL's `LIKE`, which is case insensitive.

 The action above matches url calls that pass the searchString as a query string.
-If the parameters are to be passed as route data, the call should be modified to:
+If the parameters are to be passed as route data, the action should be modified to:

 ```c#
 public ActionResult Index(string id)